 Fast Facts about the Litigation

-- In the first a Arab Bank case to reach a final decision, a federal judge dismissed the case, concluding “there is no proof that anything but routine financial services to the charities alleged to be front organizations were provided.”
+- In the first Arab Bank case to reach a final decision, a federal judge issued judgment in favor of the Bank, concluding “there is no proof that anything but routine financial services to the charities alleged to be front organizations were provided.”

 - Arab Bank employed applicable counterterrorism compliance measures designed to block financial transactions with an appearance of terror financing.